jaredrgray/fast-cars-crash/README.md

 1. Asset id
 1. Aggregate value

 We define the aggregate value as the sum of the integers corresponding to the hashtags from an input sample.
-Consider the example input line above.
+Let us again consider the example line from input section.
 The aggregate value for this sample is 7 + 3 + 6 = 16.

 See below the full line written to output-4.txt (so chosen because 4 is the partition number from the sample):